pantelis/cs652-1/google-facebook-dcn/google-facebook-topology.md

 ![2D Abstraction of Facebook topology](./images/Facebook_2d_abstract.png)

+In keeping the colors the same as in the 3D schematic, any edge switch connects to all of the

 By "pod-ifying" their network, the modularity in the design allows for easy scaling in any dimension:
 |Capacity to Scale|Component to Scale|
 |-----------------|---------------|